mahikshith/text_to_sql/README.md

 # text_to_sql
-text to sql with out db reading
+text to sql with out db reading  [work in progress]